Akhigbesimeon/Akhigbe_Simeon_WK3_Assignment/README.md

-#Akhigbe_Simeon_WK3_Assignment
+# ATM Simulation – Week 3 Assignment

-For this assignment we are to create a simple ATM that simulates the basic functions of an ATM machine for a single user.
+This project is a simple *ATM simulation program* that mimics the basic functions of an ATM machine for a single user.

-#Features
-1. Check Balance

-2. Deposit

-3. Withdrawal
+## Features

+- *Check Balance* – View the current account balance
+- *Deposit* – Add money to the account
+- *Withdrawal* – Withdraw money from the account

+---
+*Assignment:* Akhigbe Simeon – Week 3